dvsreedy/Design-Patterns/README.md

 * Understand the **purpose and structure** of all major design patterns.
 * Know **when and where to apply** each pattern in real-world C++ development.
 * Be **interview-ready** for architecture and design-related questions.

-Would you like me to tailor this README to include your **GitHub repo name**, and maybe add a short section for “Assignments & Progress Tracker” that links to your Excel sheet and code folders?